 Despite this difficulty quantifying the impact and despite most of the evidence being from the U.S. and other high income countries, there is some evidence from low income countries for an association between lead paint and and raised blood lead levels, for example in Nepal, Benin, Nigeria, Egypt, South Africa, Brazil, and India.

-ERICH: So what, in brief, does LEEP do to reduce lead exposure?
+ERICH: What, in brief, does LEEP do to reduce lead exposure?